 Required Safety Equipment for Refrigerant Recovery

-Refrigerant recovery units require specific protective equipment and proper setup for safe operation.
+Refrigerant recovery machines require specific protective equipment and proper setup for safe operation.
 Personal protection equipment includes safety glasses that protect eyes, work gloves that handle temperature extremes, and long sleeves that prevent refrigerant burns.
-System requirements include DOT-approved cylinders that store refrigerant safely according to transportation regulations, with properly rated cylinders featuring pressure relief valves and color-coding that identifies refrigerant contents.
-Additional requirements include properly rated hoses featuring shutoff valves, and calibrated scales that prevent cylinder overfilling.
-The Fieldpiece MR45, Robinair RG3, and VIVOHOME refrigerant extraction machines include automatic high-pressure shutoff systems for safety, but proper equipment and procedures remain essential for safe operation.
-Proper hose connections prevent refrigerant contamination that occurs when technicians mix refrigerant types or introduce moisture into recovery cylinders, requiring 3/8-inch hoses with ball valves for optimal flow rates.
+System requirements include DOT-approved cylinders that store refrigerant safely according to transportation regulations.
+Properly rated cylinders feature pressure relief valves and color-coding that identifies refrigerant contents.
+Additional requirements include properly rated hoses featuring shutoff valves and calibrated scales that prevent cylinder overfilling.
+The Fieldpiece MR45, Robinair RG3, and VIVOHOME include automatic high-pressure shutoff systems for safety.
+Proper equipment and procedures remain essential for safe operation.
+Proper hose connections prevent refrigerant contamination that occurs when technicians mix refrigerant types or introduce moisture into recovery cylinders.
+Technicians should use 3/8-inch hoses with ball valves for optimal flow rates.

 Routine Maintenance for Recovery Equipment

-Regular maintenance tasks help ensure longevity and performance for refrigerant reclaim machines.
-Filter replacement represents the primary maintenance task operators must perform – technicians typically change filters every 50-60 operations for the Fieldpiece MR45 and Robinair RG3 models, or every 30-40 operations for the VIVOHOME unit.
+Regular maintenance tasks help ensure longevity and performance for refrigerant recovery machines.
+Filter replacement represents the primary maintenance task operators must perform.
+Technicians typically change filters every 50–60 operations for the Fieldpiece MR45 and Robinair RG3 models, or every 30–40 operations for the VIVOHOME unit.
 Operators purge remaining refrigerant after each use and cap all ports for protection.
-Technicians store recovery systems in dry environments that avoid temperature extremes.
-Annual professional inspection may be recommended for heavy-use refrigerant recycling machines to verify pressure switch calibration and compressor condition.
+Technicians store recovery machines in dry environments that avoid temperature extremes.
+Annual professional inspection may be recommended for heavy-use refrigerant recovery machines to verify pressure switch calibration and compressor condition.
+Manufacturers may require proof of filter changes to honor compressor warranties.
+Skipping filter changes reduces recovery rates and may void the compressor warranty.

 Common Questions About Refrigerant Recovery Systems